Frank S. David, MD, PhD

 Background: A key component of decision-making in drug development is estimating a project’s risk-adjusted net present value (rNPV).
 The rNPV calculation uses an estimated probability of success (POS) for each phase of development.* A prior study** derived new benchmark POS values for clinical phase transitions in biopharma and compared them to results from prior estimates.
 From this work, it is evident that the various estimates in the literature don’t agree completely with one another; for example, look at the “phase 2 to phase 3” row in Table 1 in the paper.

-Prompt: What is one reason why studies to estimate the POS of clinical phase transitions for drug candidates might not agree with one another? (up to 150 words)
+Prompt: What is one specific reason why studies to estimate the POS of clinical phase transitions for drug candidates might not agree with one another? (up to 100 words)

 3. Impact of drug price legislation on biopharma innovation